Lowie-s-Leetcode-Community/llc-webapp/README.md

 ### 4. Setup `.env` files

 There are two `.env` files: in main directory and in `server`.
-Please check `.env.template` for the fields that you need to fill in.
+Please clone `.env.template` into your own `.env` file and fill in all the necessary fields.

 We use OAuth Discord Authentication for our website.
 Therefore, it's a bit more complicated.
 See [`server/README.md`](server/README.md) for further instruction.